 But once again, it is all background.
 To the lives lived out regardless as focus to all the pomp and ceremony.
 Their loves and losses, trials and tribulations, affairs of desire, fears and dreams.
 Displayed in gilded cages of spectacle and expectation, whereby they are rulers of all but their own lives.
 It’s not like they actually appreciate the thousands of man-hours that go into sparkling up those backdrops.

 There is also the contrast, starkly so.
-The episode where 12,000 Londoners suffocate in the four days of the 1952 Great Smog, goes to pains to show a disconnect.
-In the dim dioramas of broken glass and brick alleyways, dingy bedsits and overrun waiting rooms, where the common people suffocate by the hundreds, that resonates today.
+The episode where reams of Londoners pop their clogs in the 1952 Great Smog, goes to pains to show a disconnect.
+In the dim dioramas of broken glass and brick alleyways, dingy bedsits and overrun waiting rooms, where the common people suffocate by the hundreds still resonant today.

 The episode where an intruder, Michael Fagan, breaks into the palace in 1982, and chats to the Queen at the end of her bed, also portrays a nation riven with unemployment, unrest and the scuddingly grey estates he harks from.
 He attempts to convey the truer picture outside to the Sovereign, residing over a country made too bombastic by war with Argentina, and the newer, crueller reign of Thatcher to notice.
 These were some of the darkest days in postwar history, when unemployment topped 3 million and took out 14% of the workforce (half of which it’s estimated was sacrificed by the govt to keep inflation low).
 A two year recession and separatist terrorism stalked the land, from the Irish Republican Army and the Welsh Army of Workers (who knew?).
 400,000 council homes were sold in the Right to Buy scheme, thus ensuring a vastly diminishing pool for the genuinely needy, rising by the thousands every week.